Family Road Trip Packing List Printable (The Ultimate Checklist!)

 - Hand-held toys that don’t have small parts

-- Activity books and coloring books
+- Car-friendly activity and coloring books

 - Crayons, pencils, and pens